kikijiki/vuldir/README.md

 ## Does it work?

 I worked on this in my spare time to learn how to use Vulkan and DX12, so it's not really production-ready.
-I got to the point it was rendering a glTF model, then started a big refactoring and never really finished so while currently it builds fine, it's not working properly.
+It can somewhat load a simple glTF model and render it with both APIs.

 ## Build